 Wrist Watching: Rolling Stone Charlie Watts (A Discreet Watch Collector) Knew It Was Only Rock And Roll (But He Liked It)

-Charlie Watts passed away yesterday, August 24, 2021, at the age of 80 after having been hospitalized for heart problems.
+Charlie Watts passed away on August 24, 2021, at the age of 80 after having been hospitalized for heart problems.
 He had been the beat-keeper for the Rolling Stones for half a century.

 Unlike his bandmates, the famed drummer of the Rolling Stones kept a low profile.
 So low in fact that the gossip rags never gossiped about him: it was hard to know what his likes and dislikes were, and we rarely knew whether he particularly fancied any certain brands – aside from Chittleborough & Morgan, his Savile Row bespoke tailor.

 Once asked about his favorite brand of car, he answered diplomatically, “Many, but I don’t drive.”